Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 ### Other

+- [Keybot](https://www.keybot.com/): A must-have for anyone who does translation work.
+It crawls the web looking for multilingual websites.
+Translators who are unsure about how to translate a given word or phrase can see its usage in two given languages, to learn from other human translators.
+My parents are fluent English speakers but sometimes struggle to express a given Hindi idiom in English; something like this could be useful to them, since machine translation isn't nuanced enough for every situation.
+Part of the [TTN Translation Network](https://www.ttn.ch/).
+Discovered in my access logs.
 - Quor: Seems to mainly index large news sites.
 Site is down as of June 2021; originally available at www dot quor dot com.
 - [Ninfex](https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
 It lets users vote on submissions and it also displays links to forums about submissions.
 - [Semantic Scholar](https://www.semanticscholar.org/): a search engine by the Allen Institute for AI focused on academic PDFs, with a couple hundred million papers indexed.
+Discovered in my access logs.

 Other languages
 ---------------